 To ensure a safe environment for the collection the ambient temperature and humidity of store rooms and exhibition spaces need to be carefully maintained.
 This is all done at Kiplin using modern green technologies.
 The ground source heating takes advantage of the earth’s natural warmth provided by radiation from the sun.
 Heat stored in the earth can be transferred to buildings via a heat exchange loop.
 No burning of fossil fuels is required, the heat source is entirely renewable.

 Work to expand the ground source heating at Kiplin is taking place this winter during Kiplin’s closed season.
 Under normal circumstances Kiplin’s gardens were due to reopen on Friday 5th February 2021, followed by the hall on Friday 5th March 2021.
 Due to the current lockdown these plans are now under review.
-Always check details at www.kiplinhall.co.uk before a visit as opening times may be subject to change.
+But we really hope to see you soon and please check out or website for further news of reopening.

 West Dean College of Arts and Conservation is pleased to announce Viviana Rossi-Caffell as their 2021 Maker-in-Residence and she will visit the college.
 Known for creating mobiles and stamobiles (standing mobiles) made of metal, Viviana will be exploring the relationship...

 Hedingham Castle unveiled its new front door this week after the previous one was vandalised last summer and no longer able to secure the 900-year-old Keep.

 Sustainable tourism will play a vital role in driving the recovery of the Peak District and Derbyshire’s visitor economy, paving the way for a brighter future for those who live, work and visit here.
 That is the message from Sir...